This article may contain links from our affiliate partners. Please read how we make money!

 Your weeknights already feel jam-packed.
 Whether it’s grad classes or after-school activities with kids, it’s no wonder many people feel even busier after work.
 These easy one pot meals will save your time and your sanity.
 Plus, this round-up includes recipes to meet a variety of dietary needs, including gluten-free, vegan, paleo, or keto!
 Did we mention they’re downright delicious?
 If you want some more ideas for your next Sunday meal prep, give one of our favorite Sunday dinner recipes a try!

 If you want some more easy meal prep ideas, check out our list of healthy instant pot meal prep recipes.

 What better way to kick off a one pot meals recipe roundup than with a chili?
-This chili is fuss-free and fast.
-You can make an entire delicious meal in just about 45 minutes.
+This chili is fuss-free and requires just 5 minutes of prep!
+It uses delicious smokey Mexican flavors.
 Plus, the topping options are endless, so you’ll be able to easily dress up your leftovers for lunch later in the week.

 This one pot pasta dish is from my friend Carleigh at PlantYou!
 She puts together amazing plant based meal plans and has all kinds of vegetarian and vegan dishes on her blog.
 This vegan pasta has only 8 ingredients and only takes half an hour to make!

 This one pan recipe whips together meat, potatoes, and veggies to feed your family fast.
 The flavors from the bbq sauce will be a welcome treat during the months when your grill is snow covered.
 Pop it in the oven and in about a half an hour, you’re ready to eat.
 This is just one of our favorite sheet pan dinners.